barbarahelena/reportgenerator/README.md

 - LaTeX distribution (TinyTex)

 ### Mamba environment
-I recommend using the env.yml in this folder to make a mamba (or conda) environment, so that you have all R packages you need.
+It is recommended to use the env.yml in this folder to make a mamba (or conda) environment, so that you have all R packages you need.
+After that, you can install tinytex with quarto:

 ```sh
 mamba create -f env.yml